IOYO - 14

 Highlights: Jodhpur - visit Meherangarh fort, Jaswant Thada and Umaid Public Gardens

-On day 8, you will be driven from Jodhpur to Rohetgarh.
+This day you will be driven from Jodhpur to Rohetgarh.
 First, you will visit Rohetgarh Fort that is situated beside a beautiful lake.
 To observe the activities of the villagers, book a safari.
 You can also go for a bird watching tour, a camel safari or horse riding.
 Each of the activities will amaze you.
 Now, the fort has been transferred to a beautiful palace.
 Spend the night in Rohetgarh.

 Highlights: Visit the Rohetgarh Fort.

 Today, your journey will take you to Kumbhalgarh by road.
 Later you will visit the amazing fort that has the second largest wall in the world.
 Kumbhalgarh built by Rana Kumbha, is on top of the hill and the width of the wall goes till 25 feet.
 Moreover, it consists of seven gateways and near about 360 Hindu and Jain temples.
 From the top of the fort, you will get a beautiful view of the Aravalli hills and the Thar Desert.
 Overnight is in Kumbhalgarh.